JamesTsay-12/blog-site/_posts/2025-09-05-Longevity_Research_and_Commercialization.md

 ### Market Opportunity Analysis
 - **Epigenetic clocks:** $10–20B near-term opportunity in wellness, pharma R&D, and insurance.
-- **Senolytics:** Multi-billion potential in osteoarthritis, macular degeneration, and chronic inflammation markets.
+- **Senolytics:** Multi-billion potential, but Unity's failure shows translation risks.
+- **AI-driven platforms:** $50B+ market in drug discovery and precision medicine.
-- **mTOR modulation:** Moderate market; immune-aging therapies and adjuncts for elderly health.
+- **mTOR modulation:** Moderate market; immune-aging therapies and elderly health interventions.
-- **Cellular reprogramming:** Potentially $100B+ if it enables regenerative therapies and organ repair, but decades away.
+- **Cellular reprogramming:** Potentially $100B+ if it enables regenerative therapies, but decades away.
-- **Telomere extension:** Highly speculative; possible niche applications, but cancer risks are major barrier.
+- **Telomere extension:** Highly speculative; cancer risks remain major barrier.

 ---

 ## Disclaimer
 This article represents a collaboration between my own research and insights generated with the assistance of AI.
 It is for informational purposes only and does not constitute investment, medical, or financial advice.
+Company statuses and clinical trial results can change rapidly in this dynamic field.

 ---